Ethan Can’t Keep the Good News to Himself!

 The Catalyst to Change

 Berdian and Juliet shared, “When we hear the devastation of thousands of orphans due to AIDS, when we see a picture of a neglected hungry child in Africa, our hearts are touched, our stomachs make an uneasy turn and we want to help, we want to rescue and save the children.
-We are all eager to react to the plight of the orphan, the vulnerable and the needy.
+We are all eager to react to the plight of the orphaned, the vulnerable, and the needy.

-Some of the children in the home were AIDS orphans, however, there were quite a few that just their mom had died.
+Some of the children in the home were AIDS orphans; however, there were quite a few whose mothers had just died.
 In Namibia, if a mother passes away, a child will usually end up in an orphanage.
-But most of the time there is a grandmother, aunt, uncle or even an older sibling who could take care of this child.
+But most of the time, there is a grandmother, aunt, uncle, or even an older sibling who could take care of this child.
 Many people from poor backgrounds here live a very harsh life in small, metal shacks with no running water, electricity, or windows.
-Oftentimes, when these people hear their grandchild or niece or nephew can go live in a brick house where they will have a bed, regular meals, and can get CHRIST’S HOPE|ANNUAL REPORT 2020| 13an education, they think the child will be better off there.
+Oftentimes, when these people hear their grandchild or niece or nephew can go live in a brick house where they will have a bed, regular meals, and can get Hope | ANNUAL REPORT 2020 | an education, they think the child will be better off there.
 They do not have the means to take care of themselves, let alone another child.
 That’s how many of these children end up in orphanages and institutional care.
-I believe that if those families realized the emotional and intellectual disadvantage that child would face in a children’s home, they would have chosen to keep the child.
+I believe that if those families realized the emotional and intellectual disadvantage their child would face in a children’s home, they would have chosen to keep the child.

 Take it from Mr. Simon